albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     Class `C`, tries to invoke a constructor that takes an `int` as its sole parameter.
 Class `A` has such constructor but class `B` does not.

-### What happens when the not all '*children*' are '*parents*'?
+### What happens when not all '*children*' are '*parents*'?

-Consider the Square and Rectangle shapes.
+Consider the square and rectangle shapes.
+All sides of a square are equals, while in a rectangle, only the opposite sides are equal.
+We need one property to represent the side (or width) of a square while we need two properties to represent the height and the width of a rectangle.

-All sides of a square are equals, while in the case of a rectangle only the opposite sides are equal.
-Consider the following example.
+Consider the following (**bad**) example of inheritance between the square and the rectangle.

 **⚠️ NOT RECOMMENDED!!**

-1. The `Square` class
+1. The `Square` class, has one property, `width`.

     ```java
     package demo;